landonb/home-fries/.fries/once/ubuntu_mate_15.10.rst

        (Later, you'll find these at, e.g., /media/sf_$USER and /media/sf_au_jus)

-   - User Interface: Mini Toobar: NO: Show in Full-screen/Seamless
+   - User Interface: Mini Toolbar: NO: Show in Full-screen/Seamless

  - A note about Encryption: